 Running Head – This short version of the title should include a maximum of 45 letter spaces.

 Author Names – The author(s) list must include: the first name(s); the last/family name(s); the name of the department(s) and institution(s) in which the work was done; the institutional affiliation of each author; and the name, address, telephone number, fax number, and email address of the author responsible for correspondence.
 Any change in author list (additions/deletions) after paper acceptance must be justified in writing to the Editors.
 During online submission the full names and email addresses of all the authors are required.
 Authors are encouraged to include their ORCID iD or create one during the submission process.
 If the work is accepted, all authors are required to sign the Open Access Authorization and Acknowledgement of Authorship form.
-Bioelectronic Medicine follows the authorship criteria put forth by the International Committee of Medical Journal Editors (ICMJE), which can be found here: http://www.icmje.org/recommendations/browse/roles-and-responsibilities/defining-the-role-of-authors-and-contributors.html#two
+Bioelectronic Medicine follows the authorship criteria put forth by the International Committee of Medical Journal Editors (ICMJE), which can be found here: https://www.icmje.org/recommendations/browse/roles-and-responsibilities/defining-the-role-of-authors-and-contributors.html#two

 Keywords – Five MeSH-Medline keywords not included in the title must be included.
-For assistance visit: http://www.nlm.nih.gov/mesh/.
+For assistance visit: https://www.nlm.nih.gov/mesh/.

 Abstract – (250 words) Should include the rationale, objectives, results, and conclusions of the study.
 The Abstract should read as a single, continuous piece and not be written as a structured abstract (broken into separate sections).